ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/custom_parameterized_draw/index.rst

 Identifying reasonable upper and lower bounds for each parameter may be difficult.
 For instance,

-- Selecting upper and lower 95% uncertainty intervals may bias our assessment of influential parameters towards parameters with more parameter uncertainty.
+- Selecting upper and lower 95% uncertainty intervals will favor parameters with greater parameter uncertainty as more influential parameters.
+These values may be appropriate if the aim is to assess how input parameter uncertainty influences output uncertainty.
+However, if the goal is to assess parameter influence across a range of plausible values (across locations or subpopulations, for example), the upper and lower uncertainty bounds specific to a given population may not be the most appropriate parameter values to select.

 - Varying parameter values by some constant scalar value could test parameter values in implausible ranges.